antonychalks/SnaProducts/README.md

 ## Credits
 - All credits are displayed in [credits.txt](documentation/credits.txt).
-- As well as this a lot of functionality was inspired by the Boutique_Ado code along project created by [Code_Institute](https://codeinstitute.net/).
+- As well as this, a lot of functionality was inspired by the Boutique_Ado code along project created by [Code_Institute](https://codeinstitute.net/).